lefticus/6502-cpp/readme.md

 Well, lots of things.

+## Better code organization

+I really had no idea what I was doing when I started this.
+So, like all code, it's going to need some improvements along the way to make it more organized and more maintainable.

+## Improvements

+ * Keep track of input source lines and add comments in output to show where lines came from, for learning / debugging purposes
  * Better / more efficient translation
  * Support for 16bit math?
 Maybe?
 We need to at least be able to do 16bit pointer math
  * Consider supporting the "Sweet 16" virtual 16bit CPU that Woz designed?